WalidKurchied/highlighters/README.md

 # highlight-selection
 A simple **ReactJS** component that allow's you to change the default selection color and background of text when highlighted.
+It also allows you to disable the selection of elements text.

 ### Installation